dave-kennedy/my-theme/README.md

         $ sudo -u www-data make uninstall

 2. In Nextcloud settings, go to Administration > Pico CMS and scroll down to the section labeled "Custom themes".
-Press the "Delete custom theme" button next to "my-theme".
+Press the "Delete custom theme" button next to "sepia".

 3. Still in Nextcloud settings, Go to Personal > Pico CMS and select another theme from the dropdown menu next to the name of your site.